Operational

 Sending actions in events

-Actions are objects that make events render buttons in the UI.
+Action are objects that will render Action buttons inside the event UI.
 Pressing these buttons will send a webhook to your server.

 Here’s a simple example: